ryanflorence/tmp-cf3/README.md

 ### D1 Deployment

-Apply the migrations to the actual database, same as before, but without the `--remote` flag.
+👉 Apply the migrations to the actual database, same as before, but with the `--remote` flag.

 TODO: Put this in a GitHub action?